ASUS ROG Harpe Ace Mini

 based on 2 reviews

-Balance evidence is mixed but mostly positive.
-One reviewer found it a little weighted at the back, while another said the balance felt spot on.
+Balance evidence was limited but split: one reviewer found it slightly back-weighted, while another said the balance felt spot on.

 • 4.1